MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 It’s common for an app to support multiple scenarios in Microsoft Teams, but you might have designed it with a specific scope and capability in mind.
 Teams UI helps users to identify the default scope to install your app.

-When the user installs an app from Microsoft Teams Store, the user is provided with options to open the app in either shared or personal scope.
+When the user installs an app from Microsoft Teams Store, the user is provided with options to open the app in either personal or shared scope.

-* Shared scope: If your app is primarily intended for use within a channel, it's identified by a **Recommended** label adjacent to the respective scope.
+* Personal scope: If the app supports personal scope, the **Open** option appears in scope selection dialog to open the app in personal scope.

-* Personal scope: If the app supports personal scope, it's identified by an **Open** option to open the app in personal scope.
+* Shared scope: If your app supports different shared scopes, all the supported scopes are lsited in the scope selection dialog.
+If your app is configured with a default install scope, a **Recommended** label appears adjacent to the respective scope.

     :::image type="content" source="../../assets/images/compose-extensions/addanapp.png" alt-text="Screenshot of the scope selection dialog to select the required app install scope.":::

-In addition to your app working in a personal scope, let's assume that your app's primary capability is a bot, then you can also set the bot as the default capability when a user installs your app to a team.
+If you have a bot app that's intended to work in personal scope, then in addition to setting its default scope, you can also set the bot as the default capability during app installation.

 ## Configure your app's default install scope

-Default install scope allows you to specify whether your app is available for personal, team, or meeting scopes.
-You can configure the app's default install scope and can set only one scope at a time.
+You can use default install scope to specify whether your app is available for personal, team, or meeting scopes.
+When you configure the default install scope, you can set only one scope at a time.
 For more information, see [app manifest](../../resources/schema/manifest-schema.md#defaultinstallscope).

 To configure the default install scope in your app manifest: